massmux/Papergen/README.md

  generate a bitcoin paper wallet by gathering entropy from computer microphone.
 The script calculates the main addresses and shows results.
 It's important to run on an offline computer, better if with onthefly distro like tails.
 Network must be down so that no internet connection is active.
 The script does not need to be online for any purpose.

+ Since true entropy from microphone is used, please be assured that your computer audio works, your microphone is active and works taking noise from the environment.
+Should microphone is off or not working, the entropy source would compromised and your resulting wallet would be not secure.

  It supports mainnet and testnet.
 It provides the following bitcoin address formats: p2pkh ; p2wpkh-p2sh ; p2wpkh